XPMUser/XPMUser.github.io/README.md

 ## Disclaimers

 Lets get some of the obvious stuff out of the way.
-This was done by craftersshaft first with Prodigy Reborn, and was the inspiration for this project.
+This was done by Craftersshaft first with Prodigy Reborn, and was the inspiration for this project.

 Check them out!